Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 Minimize total shipping cost while meeting all regional demand.
 Show your complete reasoning.

-For DeepSeek-Chat V3.2, keep prompts direct and specific.
+For DeepSeek V4-Flash, keep prompts direct and specific.
 The model handles straightforward tasks efficiently but may struggle with ambiguous creative briefs.

 Grok by xAI: Real-Time Data and Massive Context

 xAI's Grok models occupy a unique niche.
-According to IntuitionLabs' February 2026 pricing analysis, Grok 4.1 Fast charges $0.20 per million input tokens and $0.50 per million output tokens.
-It supports a 2M token context window.
+According to xAI's documentation, Grok 4.3 — the current flagship — charges $1.25 per million input tokens and $2.50 per million output tokens, with cached input as low as $0.20 per million.
+It supports a 1M token context window.

 Unique capability: Built-in web and X search.
 Grok accesses real-time data from X (formerly Twitter) natively.
 This makes it valuable for trend analysis, social media research, and current events queries.